What is a headache?

 What causes a headache can also be classified by when they occur and their duration:

-- Acute Headaches: When someone experiences a particular type of a headache for the first time, it is considered to be acute.
-Circumstances that might be the cause of an acute headache include a concussion, a stroke, meningitis, seizures, or encephalitis.
+- Acute Headaches: When someone experiences a particular type of headache for the first time, it is considered acute.
+Circumstances that might cause an acute headache include a concussion, a stroke, meningitis, seizures, or encephalitis.